starryknight/GA-SEI-curriculum/lessonPrinciples.md

 Lesson Objectives should:

-1. be axiomatic (as small as possible and no smaller)
+1. be atomic (as small as possible and no smaller)
 1. abstract enough to be re-usable
 1. concrete enough to be demonstrable
 1. be concept focused.